Linaro/lava/doc/v2/first-devices.rst

 .. code-block:: jinja

   {% extends 'qemu.jinja2' %}
-  {% set arch = 'amd64' %}
   {% set mac_addr = '52:54:00:12:34:59' %}
   {% set memory = '1024' %}

 * The device dictionary **must** ``extend`` an existing template.

-* For this first device, the device dictionary specifies the ``arch`` variable which must be set to start the correct QEMU system binary.
-  Later sections will cover how to use this template to emulate more than one architecture.
+* The architecture (``arch`` value) is not set in this device dictionary.
+This allows this device to run test jobs using files for any architecture supported by QEMU.

+  .. seealso:: :ref:`overriding_device_configuration`

-* The MAC address needs to differ for each device of this type.
+* The MAC address needs to differ for each device of this type across all instances on the same subnet.

 * The available memory for the virtual machine is set in megabytes.
+This can be changed later to balance the requirements of test jobs with performance on the worker.

 * Line ordering within the device dictionary is irrelevant, although it is common to put the ``extends`` line first when storing the dictionary as a file.